Alejogb1/job-board/blog-data/typeerror-javapackage-object-is-not-callable-spark-jvm.md

 More specifically it happens if you’re directly trying to access the java packages themselves and not classes inside them I've spent countless hours debugging in Jupyter notebooks on this you wouldn't believe the amount of coffee I drank trying to sort this out back in the day I mean what else is a guy supposed to do except try everything and make sure he didn't copy the line by accident and then do it again cause he might have missed something and again cause he is now suspicious of himself

-Okay let's get to the nitty-gritty you’re likely trying to do something like this in PySpark
+ let's get to the nitty-gritty you’re likely trying to do something like this in PySpark

 ```python
 from pyspark.sql import SparkSession